WEHI-Education/Workshop-intermediate-slurm/episodes/02-cpumonitoring.Rmd

 So, when you execute `srun --cpus-per-task=2 pi-cpu -p 2`, `pi-cpu -p 2` is actually executed on a single physical core.
 But thanks to hyperthreading, you manage to get some speedup almost for free!
-When you execute `srun --cpus-per-task=4 pi-cpu 2`, `pi-cpu` is now running on two seperate physical cores, hence we see a speedup!
+When you execute `srun --cpus-per-task=4 pi-cpu 2`, `pi-cpu` is now running on two separate physical cores, hence we see a speedup!

 This is important to remember because if you forget about how Slurm CPUs are equivalent to hyperthreads, rather than physical CPU cores, programs that run in parallel might appear less efficient (like in the case of `pi-cpu`!).

 NOTE: this configuration is unique to Milton.
-Most other HPC facilities equate Slurm CPUs to physical CPU cores, not hypertheads.
+Most other HPC facilities equate Slurm CPUs to physical CPU cores, not hyperthreads.

 :::::::::::::